12 Car Supplementary Regulations

 Any boards erected on the route are to be recorded by all competitors, regardless of colour or any other condition.
 Any instruction to the contrary in Final Instructions will be invalid.

-The Club will apply to Jelf Insurance Partnership for a Blanket Cover Note under the above scheme.
-This will provide those competitors who need to use the scheme with third party cover to meet RTA requirements on the Road Sections of the Event.
+The Club will apply to Jelf Motorsport for a Blanket Cover Note under the above scheme.
+This will provide those competitors who need to use the scheme with Third Party Cover necessery to meet RTA requirements on the Road Sections of the Event.
 The basic rate before any loadings is currently £15 per car.
 This figure is arrived at by rounding the premium charged by the insurer to the nearest £5.

-All applicants wishing to use the scheme must be able to complay with all points of the Jelf Insurance Partnership Declaration:-
+All applicants wishing to use the scheme must be able to complay with all points of the Jelf Motorsport Declaration:-

 Anyone aged less than 20 years old will also be accepted at the same price should their co-driver be a more senior member of their family or over 25.

 If you comply with all points above no Letter of Acceptance will be required.
-If unable to comply with any of the above points you will be required to complete the Declaration form (the form can be obtained by contacting the event secretary or Jelf Insurance Partnership) which should be forwarded either to the organisers or direct to Jelf Insurance Partnership prior to the event to allow sufficient time for a letter of acceptance to be issued.
+If unable to comply with any of the above points you will be required to complete the Declaration form (the form can be obtained by contacting the event secretary or Jelf Motorsport) which should be forwarded either to the organisers or direct to Jelf Motorsport prior to the event to allow sufficient time for a letter of acceptance to be issued.

 Priory Park East